 "I really had to push myself to get out there, but all the encounters I had were pleasant and reinforcing.
 Everyone seemed to appreciate what I was trying to do."

 We love Philip's idea of organizing a bike repair workshop or bike safety day to help build enthusiasm for biking.
 You can become part of the momentum by taking our Pedal for Polar Bears Challenge in honor of Endangered Species Day.

-Philip adds: "I'm still looking for Arctic Ambassador Centers to form bike commute teams and join the Cycle for Change League for this year's May Cycle for Change bike commute challenge.
+Philip adds: "I'm still looking for Arctic Ambassador Centers to form bike commute teams and join this year's May Cycle for Change bike commute challenge.
 You do not have to be signed up by the first of May, but will need to log trips by the end of the month."
 You can sign up here.